 Context

-Pickatale is a digital reading app for kids, operating in Norway, Denmark, Sweden and the UK.
-It is primarily directed at schools to use as reinforcement for kids reading, but also available for families to support their children.
+Pickatale is a digital reading app for kids. operating in Norway, Denmark, Sweden and the UK.
+Is primarily directed at schools to use as a a reinforcement for kids reading, but also available for families to support their children.

 As Pickatale expanded its platform and content library, the visual language needed to be standardised and updated to ensure a coherent and recognisable brand experience.